 Check This Out: How to Combine France’s Wine Country With WW Attractions

 Today, a mannequin hangs from the place where he landed back on D-Day in 1944.
-It’s an interesting and unexpected sight in the small village of Ste-Mére-Eglise, which is featured on the Bayeux: American D-Day Sites in Normandy Tour.
+It’s an interesting and unexpected sight in the small village of Ste-Mére-Eglise, which is featured on the Normandy Battlefields Tour (#2 above).

 We recommend pairing it with the Airborne Museum, our vote for one of the best WWII museums in France.
 The admission cost is EUR 8 per adult.

 Recommended Accommodation: Logis Hotel Le Sainte Mere in Sainte-Mere-Eglise

 6. Normandy American Cemetery and Memorial

 No trip to France’s WWII sites is complete without paying respect to the American heroes at rest in the Normandy American Cemetery and Memorial.
 These soldiers bravely gave their lives to help liberate Europe from those damn Nazis.
 There is a good free museum inside the visitor center.
 It is worth exploring before walking around the beautiful grounds.

 Recommended Accommodation: Chambres d’Hôtes Le Clos Tassin – Colleville-sur-Mer